rishi4758/omnipresent/README.md

-## How to spin up Meetfrank Web Scraping app
+## How to spin up Omnipresent backend app
 ## 🚀 Quick start